WillClfrd/TheGuidesGrandAdventure/README.md

 **CONTROLLER PACKAGE**

-- CreditsController:     Controls activity_credits.xml view and shows a list of credits and awknowledgements for the game.
+- **CreditsController**:     Controls activity_credits.xml view and shows a list of credits and awknowledgements for the game.

-- GameController:        Controls activity_game.xml view and implements the game engine, along with the in game menu.
+- **GameController**:        Controls activity_game.xml view and implements the game engine, along with the in game menu.

   * createMenuLayout():

-- GameOverController:    Controls activity_gameover.xml view and manages file I/O for the high score leaderboard.
+- **GameOverController**:    Controls activity_gameover.xml view and manages file I/O for the high score leaderboard.

   * checkForHighscore():